KeckObservatory/KPFTranslator/kpf/ObservingBlocks/README.md

 # KPF Database

 The OBs for KPF will be stored in a database for Community Cadence (KPF-CC) operations.
-The sections below describe tables in that database most tables correspond to one of the OB elements above.
+The sections below describe tables in that database, most tables correspond to one of the OB elements above.

 ## ObservingBlock